aqntks/Easy-Yolo-OCR/README_en.md

 [[Korean README]](https://github.com/aqntks/Easy-Yolo-OCR/blob/master/README.md)

-Proceed with text detection only in the desired area
+Proceed with text detection only in the selected area

 This repository is a project using [yolov5](https://github.com/ultralytics/yolov5) and [EasyOCR](https://github.com/JaidedAI/EasyOCR).